Missouri wrongful death claims family guide - Law Office of Chad G. Mann

 Frequently Asked Questions About Missouri Wrongful Death Claims

-Can I file a wrongful death lawsuit if criminal charges were not filed?
+Can I file a lawsuit if no criminal charges were filed?

 Yes.
 A wrongful death lawsuit is a civil action separate from any criminal proceedings.
 The civil standard of proof (preponderance of the evidence) is lower than the criminal standard (beyond a reasonable doubt).
 Families have successfully recovered compensation even when prosecutors decided not to file charges or when a criminal case ended in acquittal.